 - technological research institutes active in the field of passive components

-Members of EPCIA have access to the EPC-eStat, the European Passive Components Statistics, where currently 30 companies actively participate.
-It is the only representative and comprehensive passive components statistic programme in Europe, covering capacitors (alu, film, ceramic, tantalum, etc.), resistors (linear and non-linear), as well as inductors and EMC products.
+Members of EPCIA have access to the European Passive Components Statistics (“EPC-eStat”), where currently 30 companies actively participate.
+It is the only representative and comprehensive passive components statistics programme in Europe, covering capacitors (alu, film, ceramic, tantalum, supercaps), resistors (linear and non-linear), as well as inductors (transformers, wirewound, non-wirewound and ferrite beads) and EMC products.

 In addition, EPCIA participates in the World Passive Components Trade Statistic (WPTS) and has full access to corresponding reports, covering market trends in Japan, China, the Americas, EMEA and the Asia-Pacific region.
 EPCIA members meet twice a year, usually in spring and autumn, and hold a half-day meeting with intensive discussions, presentations and guest speeches related to the passive components industry.

-During the EPCIA spring meeting, members typically examine market developments of the last three years and discuss trends for capacitors, resistors, inductors and EMC products in Europe based on the results of the EPC-eStat data.
+During EPCIA spring meetings, members will be informed about market developments of the last three years for capacitors, resistors, inductors and EMC products in Europe based on the results of the EPC-eStat data.
+To ensure the strict adherence to compliance requirements, a specialised lawer joins the meetings.

-Presentations from guest speakers at EPCIA meetings tend to cover new developments, especially in the field of mobility, energy and the overall electronics industry.
+Presentations from guest speakers at EPCIA meetings also cover new developments, especially in the field of mobility, energy and the overall electronics industry.

 How to join?